frank-f-trafton/prod_ui_wip/README.md

 ProdUI is a (not yet finished) user interface library for the LÖVE Framework.

-There's currently nothing here in this repo; I'll be uploading what I've made so far over the course of November 2023.
+The repo is currently not functional; I had been working on it locally (without Git), and I am now in the process of reviewing the code before I copy it over.
+I plan to have it bootable with LÖVE 11.4, 11.5 and 12.0-dev before the end of November 2023 (though it won't be ready for proper games and such).
 As of October, it looks like this:

 ![prod_ui_pic_2023-10-31](https://github.com/rabbitboots/prod_ui_wip/assets/23288188/cc5fc615-0ed6-453c-909c-738721e717a3)